Condorcet Markets: Truth-Tracking via Equilibrium Prices

-Intuitively, by implementing a weighted average of the beliefs, the competitive equilibrium price for Kelly utilities behaves like a weighted majority where agents' weights are a linear function of their individual competence ($2 q_i - 1$).
-So, for any belief profile $\b$ induced by a competence profile $\q$ and weights $w_i = 2q_i - 1$, the diagram on the right commutes.
+Intuitively, the theorem tells us that by implementing a weighted average of the beliefs of the traders, the competitive equilibrium price in markets with Kelly utilities behaves like a weighted majority where agents' weights are a linear function of their individual competence (specifically, $2 q_i - 1$).
+So, for any belief profile $\b$ induced by a competence profile $\q$ and by weights $w_i = 2q_i - 1$, we again a realization of Figure \ref{fig:commute} depicted in the commutative diagram on the right.